Candice C. Jones, President & CEO

-Since 2010, Ms. Majd has been the Public Welfare Foundation’s Program Director for Juvenile Justice, running a grant-making portfolio focused on ending the criminalization and over-incarceration of youth nationwide.
+Since 2010, Ms. Majd has been the Public Welfare Foundation’s Program Director for Youth Justice, running a grant-making portfolio focused on ending the criminalization and over-incarceration of youth nationwide.

 Her career has centered on advocating for the rights of youth – in the juvenile justice, child welfare, and education systems.
 Prior to joining the Foundation, Ms. Majd worked as a senior staff attorney at the National Juvenile Defender Center, where she helped coordinate a national initiative to ensure fairness for lesbian, gay, bisexual, and transgender youth in delinquency courts.
 She has also worked as a staff attorney at the Children’s Law Center in Washington, DC, representing youth as a guardian ad litem in child welfare cases.
 And, as a staff attorney at the ACLU of Northern California, her work focused on racial equity issues in California’s public education system.